faizkhan77/Neural-Network-from-scratch/README.md

 ## Repository Structure

 - `ANN_from_scratch.py`: The main implementation of the Artificial Neural Network.
-- - `notebook/`: Contains Jupyter Notebooks used for testing, training, predicting, and evaluating the neural network.
+- `notebook/`: Contains Jupyter Notebooks used for testing, training, predicting, and evaluating the neural network.
   - `Testing_the_ANN.ipynb`: Notebook on Testing the ANN on Parkison's Disease dataset.
-- `datasets/`: Contains Jupyter Notebooks used for testing, training, predicting, and evaluating the neural network.
+- `datasets/`: Contains datasets you can try.
   - `insurance.csv`: Insurance dataset.
   - `preprocessed_parkinson.csv`: Parkinson's disease dataset.
   - `preprocessed_salaries.csv`: Employee salaries dataset.